Genymobile/genymotion-gradle-plugin/README.md

 The build result is a Maven repository.
 It will be pushed into a new folder: `repo`

 You can now use the plugin as a simple repository.
-To add it to your project file, you must add these lines to your build.gradle file:
+To add it to your project, you must add these lines to your build.gradle file:

 ```groovy
 buildscript {